OUR BOARD OF DIRECTORS

 JONATHAN W. FITCH, ESQ.

 Jonathan W. Fitch, Esq. serves as a Director of BIAC.
 Mr. Fitch is both an advocate and arbitrator with a wealth of experience and strong record of accomplishment in the resolution of highly complex commercial disputes.
 He is an arbitrator for the International Centre for Dispute Resolution and the American Arbitration Association, as well as a Fellow at the Chartered Institute of Arbitrators.
 Mr. Fitch is the managing partner of Fitch Law Partners where his international practice focuses on counseling, negotiation, litigation, mediation, and arbitration of disputes for parties throughout the world.

 JARED L. HUBBARD, ESQ.

 Jared L. Hubbard, Esq. serves as a Director and the President of BIAC.
-Mr. Hubbard works at Fitch Law Partners, where he represents clients in complex litigation matters, with a particular focus on helping clients navigate international disputes—including domestic and international litigation, international commercial arbitration, and investor-state arbitration.
+Mr. Hubbard is the Vice President of Operations and General Counsel at Scytales AB, a Swedish digital identity provider.
+Prior to going in-house, Mr. Hubbard represented clients in complex litigation matters, with a particular focus on helping clients navigate international disputes—including domestic and international litigation, international commercial arbitration, and investor-state arbitration.
 Mr. Hubbard has represented Fortune 500 companies, high stakes investors, and sovereign countries through some of their most complex disputes.
-He also serves as a member of the Complex Commercial Litigation Section Council of the Massachusetts Bar Association.

 CARL A. VALENSTEIN, ESQ.